Where's My Water?: Gameplay

-Swampy, an alligator living in a city sewer system, hates being dirty, but whenever he tries to take a bath, Cranky the alligator living in the sewers, disrupts the water flow to Swampy's home.
+Swampy, an alligator living in a city sewer system, hates being dirty.
+Whenever he tries to take a bath, a big alligator named Cranky disrupts the water flow to Swampy's home.
 Located somewhere on the level is a supply of water, either a finite amount pooled at various locations or an infinite amount flowing from a pipe.
 Players use the touch screen on their device to dig through the dirt and redirect the water towards an inlet leading to Swampy's bathtub.
 Occasionally, the water must be routed through other pipes or must interact with machines in order to open up a route to the inlet.
 When the required amount of water reaches the bathtub, the level is completed and the next level is unlocked.
 If all of the water flows away or turned into poison or mud, the player loses the level.
 Also scattered around the level are three rubber ducks that can be collected when they absorb an amount of water.
 Select levels also include items hidden in the dirt that will unlock bonus levels when three-item collections are completed.

 Certain levels are also populated by hazards that must be avoided or removed.
 For example, some levels contain algae that will absorb water and grow.
 Other types of fluids will sometimes appear, such as purple poison, reddish mud, and green ooze.
 A single drop of poison will contaminate pure water, turning it into poison as well, while the ooze will erode through the dirt, pop balloons, and react with water, destroying both fluids.
 Mud eventually hardens into dirt, unless water reaches it, in which case the water turns to mud instantly.
 If either poison, ooze or mud reaches the inlet, the level will be lost and will automatically restart.
 In addition, bombs will destroy all of the objects and kill all of the rubber ducks on contact, while regular water kills Cranky Ducks, and poison kills the rest of the Ducks.
 However, poison and ooze will also destroy the invasive algae on contact.
 The poison will remove it, while the ooze will cause it to solidify, creating a rock—and they will react with each other explosively if they touch each other, potentially opening up parts of the level to the benefit or detriment of the player.

 Points are awarded for the amount of time taken to complete the level, for collecting rubber ducks, and for delivering more than the minimum amount of water to Swampy's tub.
 Collecting a certain number of rubber ducks will also unlock new groups of levels.